-My favorite places to work in London 👩🏼💻
+My fav' places to work in and around Hackney 👩🏼💻

 It's been over two years now that I have left the corporate world and its traditional offices: cubicles, open space, tiny unadapted rooms, etc. I have seen it all and since 2016 I am observing the nomad workers revolution in coffee, libraries, hotel, shops, parcs, restaurant, everywhere there is some Wifi and no 'no laptop' sign.
 Well, ladies and gentlemen, let me introduce you to my favorite spots in London.
 Note that they are listed depending on how brave I feel with the cycling, that is: in distance order from home!